 Azure Arc-enabled Kubernetes

-For all clusters hosted outside Azure it is necessary to adopt the Azure Arc-enabled Kubernetes solution to connect the clusters to Azure and provide the related services, come Defender for Containers.
+For all clusters hosted outside Azure it is necessary to adopt the Azure Arc-enabled Kubernetes solution to connect the clusters to Azure and provide the related services, like Defender for Containers.
 By connecting Kubernetes clusters to Azure, an Arc extension collects Kubernetes audit logs from all cluster control plane nodes and sends them in the cloud to the back-end of Microsoft Defender for Cloud for further analysis.
 The extension is registered with a Log Analytics workspace used as a data pipeline, but the audit data is not stored in Log Analytics.
 Information about workload configurations is managed by the Azure Policy Add-on.

 Amazon Elastic Kubernetes Service (Amazon EKS)